-A similar analysis can be used to define the derivatives of the transformer currents in terms of its voltages for an 'ideal' transformer (i.e. zero magnetising current), when more than two windings are coupled on the same core.
+A similar analysis can be used to define the derivatives of the transformer currents in terms of its voltages for an 'ideal' transformer (i.e. zero magnetizing current), when more than two windings are coupled on the same core.
+Unfortunately, the formulae to calculate these elements are not as simple as they are for a two winding transformer.
+Therefore, if the ideal transformer option is being used, PSCAD presently allows for a maximum of only three windings per core.